Megan Woods: In opposition: 2011–2017

-Woods was previously Labour Party's spokesperson for the Environment and Climate Change and has served prior as the Party's spokesperson for Tertiary Education and associate spokesperson for Science and Innovation.
+While in opposition Woods was Labour Party's spokesperson for the Environment and Climate Change and has served prior as the Party's spokesperson for Tertiary Education and associate spokesperson for Science and Innovation.

+Following the ratification of the Paris Agreement by the United States and China, on 5 September 2016 Woods was critical of the National Governments slow progress towards ratifying.

+Commenting on the 2016 United States Presidential Election, Woods expressed support for Hillary Clinton's candidacy, calling her “experienced” and “ready”.

+On June 6, 2017, Woods met with United States Secretary of State Rex Tillerson as part of the Oppositions meeting with Tillerson as Spokesperson for Climate Change during their trip to New Zealand.

 During the 2017 general election, Woods retained Wigram for Labour by a margin of 4,594 votes.